croquet/microverse/docs/QuickStart.md

 ### Deployment

-You can copy all files in `behaviors`, `assets`, `lib`, `meta`, and `worlds` along with `index.html` and `apiKey.js` to your publicly accessible HTTP server to have your own deployment.
+You can run `npm run build` to create the deployable file tree in the directory called  `dist`.
+Optionally, you can run `npm run create-version` to record the commit hash to a file called `meta/version.txt`.
+You add a proper `apiKey.js` to the directory, and then simply copy the entire contents of the directory to a web server.

 You can also use a hosting services such as Netlify and Vercel, which let you connect your GitHub repository to automate deployment.
-Note that the auto generated default apiKey for your Croquet account allows anybody to use it from any site.
-In order to protect your API key from unauthorized use, you should create a new apiKey with URL restriction limited to your site.

-Many of files in the `assets` directory are used for the default demo worlds and may not be necessary for your own world.
-You can safely remove them from your deployment if you are not using them.
+To do so, add a script to copy the entire `dist` directory to your git repository and simply push it.

+There is a `npm init` package called `create-croquet-microverse`.
+If you create an empty directory and run `npm init croquet-microverse`, the package sets up a working installation with smaller number of files.
+You can add an `apiKey.js` to the directory to start developing your Microverse world.
+While you can copy the entire files including `node_modules/@croquet/microverse-library/lib` to deploy the project created by `create-croquet-microverse`, we recommend to copy the directory `node_modules/@croquet/microverse-library/lib` to your top level directory, and edit index.html to refert to it.

 ### Updates